On self-duality and unigraphicity for $3$-polytopes: Introduction

-The dual $G^*$ of a planar graph $G$ is obtained by defining a vertex of $G^*$ for each region of $G$, and an edge in $G^*$ between each pair of vertices corresponding to regions of $G$ that share an edge (`adjacent regions').
-In general, the dual of a planar graph may contain loops and/or multiple edges.
-It is a remarkable property of $3$-connected, planar graphs that their duals are not only still free from multiple edges and loops, but also still polyhedral.
+The dual $G^*$ of a plane graph $G$ is obtained by defining a vertex of $G^*$ for each region of $G$, and an edge in $G^*$ between each pair of vertices corresponding to regions of $G$ that share an edge (`adjacent regions').
+In general, the dual of a plane graph may contain loops and/or multiple edges and moreover, given a planar graph $G$, possibly more than one plane dual may be constructed, depending on the embedding of $G$.
+It is a remarkable property of polyhedral graphs that their duals are not only still free from multiple edges and loops, but also still polyhedral.
+Further, as polyhedra have a unique embedding up to choosing the external region, the dual is unique up to isomorphism.
+For this reason, one may use the terminology `{\em the} dual polyhedron'.
 For instance, the $n$-gonal prism is the dual of the $n$-gonal bipyramid.
 The operation of constructing the dual polyhedron is an involution, in the sense that $(G^*)^*\simeq G$.
 A recent result on degree sequences for dual pairs appeared in \cite{boro20}.

 Some polyhedra, such as the tetrahedron, or indeed any pyramid (wheel graph), are isomorphic to their dual, $G^*\simeq G$.
 They are called self-dual polyhedra.
 Their construction, and more generally of all self-dual planar maps, was achieved in \cite{arcric,serchr,serser}.
 If a graph degree sequence has at least one self-dual polyhedral realisation (sometimes referred to in the literature as being a `potentially self-dual polyhedral sequence') then it is of the form